 Given what we know of the natural man and the last days, it should not surprise us that the peace negotiated by the Armistice was transient.
 I have lived in the shadow of wars and rumors of wars all my life.
 I suspect that you students will too.
 Despite this, or maybe because of it, we are expected to become an influence for “peace internationally.”
 This is what President McKay said at our founding, noting that true peace comes only through obedience to the gospel plan.

 So, on this historic Veteran’s Day, as we remember and honor those who have fought and sometimes died for peace and freedom, let us resolve to be agents of peace in our own way by obedience to the gospel plan and by treating others as children of God, our brothers and sisters.
-Then we have God’s promise of gracious reciprocity, that the peacemakers themselves “shall be called the children of God.”
+Then we shall enjoy God’s graciously reciprocal promise to the peacemakers: those who have treated others as children of God, themselves “shall be called the children of God.”
 (See Matt.
 5:9; 3 Ne.
 12:9)